Gogs: The Original Minimalist Git Service

 Absolute SimplicityWritten in Go and compiled to a single binary with no runtime dependencies.Can be installed and run on virtually any platform (Windows, macOS, Linux, ARM) in minutes with minimal configuration.

-Core Collaboration ToolsProvides essential repository hosting, issue tracking, and pull request functionality in a clean web UI.Covers the fundamental needs for individual developers or small teams to collaborate on code without any unnecessary bloat.
+Core Collaboration ToolsProvides essential repository hosting, issue tracking, pull requests, and a built-in wiki in a clean web UI.Covers the fundamental needs for individual developers or small teams to collaborate on code without any unnecessary bloat.

 SSH, HTTP/S SupportOffers standard Git protocols for interacting with repositories, including built-in SSH server support.Provides a familiar and secure way for developers to clone, fetch, and push code using standard Git clients.